Taking care of your families teeth

 • Don't worry if you only get a limited time to brush your child's teeth, start by brushing the ones you missed last time!
 Brushed is best!

-• Remember you DON'T need to rinse your mouth out with water after brushing
+• It is recommended not to rinse your mouth out with water after brushing

-• If the toothbrush is looking flat and chewed- replace it!
+• If the toothbrush is looking flat and the bristles are splayed- replace it!

 Other things to remember